RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

 > Welcome QuiteHacker to the team. :)

 - [5th Dec 2020]
-> ResetHacker launches a new department for video editors, graphical designers, logo designers and event management where the Gautam Makwana⁣ and Chiranjit Ghosh got promoted as a leader of the new department(RESETEDITOR).
+> ResetHacker launches new department for video editors, graphical designers and logo designers. where the Gautam Makwana⁣ and Chiranjit Ghosh got promoted as a leader of RESETEDITOR department.

-> Metting with ResetHacker CTF team to explain the helpdesk for CTF and benefits on playing with ResetHacker.

 - [22nd November 2020]
-> 1st Joint Meeting of community and all the department to nominate the leader, new roles, helpdesk for the community and resolving the question of team members.
+> ResetHacker conducts his 1st Joint Meeting with community and all the department to nominate the leader, new roles, helpdesk for the community and resolving the question of team ResetHacker.

-- [14th November 2020]
-> Announcement of 1st Joint Metting of ResetHacker Community, ResetDeveloper and ResetHacker.CCID departments.

-> Task assigned to create NDA & automating the work of ResetHacker Community.
+> ResetHacker team leaders assigned an task to create NDA and automate the work of ResetHacker Community.

 - [7th November 2020]
-> Announcement of Monthly series called RESETBOUNTY to promote pentesting and improve bug hunting.
+> ResetHacker announcement their Monthly webinar series to promote pentesting and improve bug hunting.

-- [29 October 2020]
-> Celebration Our 1st Dashara with Team ResetHacker.

-> Appriciating the contributions of Team ResetHacker with HTB VIP, gift from Board of Directors and founder.
+> Team ResetHacker received an application with HTB VIP from Board of Directors of ResetHacker.

-> Motivating the team members to learn and reducing the daily work to 4hr in a week.
+> ResetHacker launches RHv 3.0 to enhance the knowledge of team members and reduced the daily contributing inside the Community to 3hr per week.

 - [21 October 2020]
-> Gift from Spyspe and rejecting the paid sponsorship which does not benefit the team or community.
+> ResetHacker received an Gift from Spyspe.

 - [18 October 2020]
-> Team RH_CCID official launched the cybercrime report portal for the public submission.
+> RH_CCID officially launched the cybercrime report portal for the cybercrime investigation.
 > ResetHacker CTF creators (Cyberknight, Mr.Unstoppable and Thehackercrew) express the interest in creating challenges in Bsidemaharasha event.

 - [17 October 2020]
-> Got an invitation to become a Community partner of Bsidemaharasha.
+> ResetHacker got an invitation to become a Community partner of Bsidemaharasha.
 > Announcement for ResetHacker CTF creators regarding the invitation we receive from Founder of Bsidemaharasha to creator CTF challenges for a there upcoming event.

 - [7 October 2020]